reergymerej/virtual-drill-sergeant/README.md

 ## Wishlist

-* Provide a way in the client to mark a command as completed.

-  add to ui
+* turn notifications on/off by phone number
+* segment log by days
+* share db across lambda functions to run locally
 * Use CloudFormation to create a stack for this.
 This will help me learn AWS and possibly allow for whitelabeling this idea.

-* confirm when a command is finished
-* log only finished commands
-* segment log by days
-* log events by phone number
-* turn notifications on/off by phone number
-* share db across lambda functions to run locally